 What about all of that Fox content and Hulu?

 As mentioned, Disney has now acquired much of the content of 21st Century Fox.
 That means Disney will have the movie and TV rights to franchises like Aliens, Predator, Avatar, Planet of the Apes, and the X-Men-Deadpool Marvel Comics characters.
 However, Disney Plus will launch for a family audience, which means that much of Fox’s franchises, which are made for an older audience, won’t show up on the Disney streaming service.

-The good news for Disney is that it now also owns 60 percent of Hulu.
+The good news for Disney is that it now effectively controls all of Hulu.
 It originally owned 30 percent, and then it bought the 30 percent share once owned by Fox.
+Recently, it made a deal with Comcast to buy the remaining interest it has in Hulu in about five years, but Comcast also agreed to give operational control of the service to Disney.
 Hulu currently has about 20 million subscribers.
 Disney has indicated that it could offer content of the properties that it bought in the Fox deal on Hulu, rather than on Disney Plus.

 That’s all we currently know about Disney Plus.
 What do you think of the Disney streaming service as it now stands, and do you plan to sign up for it when it launches?